kexiZeroing/kexiZeroing.github.io/src/posts/get-started-with-langchain.md

 - Agents

 LangChain makes it easy to prototype LLM applications and Agents.
 However, delivering LLM applications to production can be deceptively difficult.
 You will have to iterate on your prompts, chains, and other components to build a high-quality product.
 [LangSmith](https://blog.langchain.dev/announcing-langsmith) is introduced to help developers close the gap between prototype and production.

+### LangChain and LlamaIndex
+LlamaIndex is a remarkable data framework aimed at helping you build applications with LLMs by providing essential tools that facilitate data ingestion, structuring, retrieval, and integration with various application frameworks.

+There are similarities between LIamaIndex and LangChain in their functionalities including indexing, semantic search, retrieval, and vector databases.
+They both excel in tasks like question answering, document summarization, and building chatbots.

+However, each of them has its unique areas of focus.
+LangChain, with its extensive list of features, casts a wider net, concentrating on the use of chains and agents to connect with external APIs.
+On the other hand, LlamaIndex has a narrower focus shining in the area of data indexing and document retrieval.
+LIamaIndex and LangChain aren’t mutually exclusive.
+In fact, you can use both in your LLM applications.
+You can use both LlamaIndex’s data loader and query engine and LangChain’s agents.

 ### Examples
 `npm install langchain` We currently support LangChain on Node.js 18 and 19.
 LangChain is written in TypeScript and provides type definitions for all of its public APIs.